widmogrod/mkunion/docs/examples/state_machine.md

 ---
 # MkUnion and state machines in golang

-This document will show how to use `mkunion` to manage application state on example of an order service.
+This document will show how to use `mkunion` to manage application state on example of an Order Service.
 You will learn:

 - how to model state machines in golang, and find similarities to "__clean architecture__"